 1- Need to breathe

-Both the shoes differ in how much airflow they enable around the feet.
+Both shoes differ in how much airflow they enable around the feet.

 Several lacrosse cleats come decked with mesh vents in the upper for better airflow.

-The uppers made of leather offer higher breathability in comparison to synthetic uppers, even where isn’t any vent, which isn’t present on most the football cleats
+The uppers made of leather offer higher breathability in comparison to synthetic uppers, even where there isn’t any vent, which isn’t present on most of the football cleats

 2- Count the stud